HariniRaajesh/Rag_document_assistant/README.md

+## 🧩 Problem
+Large documents are hard to search manually.
+Traditional keyword search fails to understand meaning and context.

+## 💡 Solution
+Built a Retrieval Augmented Generation (RAG) system that understands user questions semantically and retrieves the most relevant sections from uploaded PDFs to generate grounded answers.

+## 🔍 What makes this different
+Unlike chatbots, this system does not generate random responses — every answer comes directly from the uploaded document using vector similarity search.

 🧠 Document Chat Assistant (RAG)
   Ask questions from any PDF — get accurate answers from the document itself.
 🔗 Live App: http://16.170.158.230

 📑 API Docs: http://16.170.158.230/docs

 ✨ What this project does